yellowmessenger/documentation/docs/platform_concepts/Getting Started/upgrade.md

 #### Monthly reached users (MRU) pricing

-Yellow.ai charges businesses based on the MRU count.
-With MRU pricing, you are billed according to the number of MRUs, ensuring that you pay only for the value you receive.
+Billed according to MRU count, ensuring fair billing for actual value.
 Each user is counted once per month, regardless of the number of campaigns they engage with.
-This transparent pricing model allows you to optimize costs and align your expenses with the actual value delivered by Yellow.ai.

 #### WhatsApp pricing

-Meta has announced updates to its price policy starting June 1, 2023.
-Yellow.ai charges businesses based on the MRU count.
-The charges for WhatsApp conversations are determined by the end user's phone number, and the cost varies depending on the type of conversation, country, or location.
-Users can have up to 1,000 free conversations every month.
+Meta's updates from June 1, 2023, affect Yellow.ai's WhatsApp pricing.
+Charges depend on MRU count, conversation type, country, and location.
+You can have up to 1,000 free conversations every month.
 If the limit is exceeded, a monthly fee will apply.
 > For more information, click [here](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/WA-pricing).

 <!--